mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 There are also dangers associated with learning things in a concrete way as well.
 If you learned you coding by teaching yourself or just picking it up for other people then you may be able to complete tasks but not be able to explain what you have done to other people, or may really struggle to recognise similar patterns in other computing contexts.
 This kind of knowledge is sometimes called embodied skills.

-Interestingly, one of the critical voices who challenged the idea that abstract approaches were a higher form of knowledge was Seymour Papert whose work on creative computing at MIT created a legacy that includes the work on the Scratch programming tool.
+Interestingly, one critical voice challenging the idea that abstract approaches were a higher form of knowledge was Seymour Papert whose work on creative computing at MIT created a legacy that includes the work on the Scratch programming tool.
 Together with Sherry Turkle they talk about valuing concrete approaches to computing and coding.
 While they do not discard the technical value of abstract approaches, they draw on feminist theory to make a convincing case that some of the hard approaches and formal language can be off putting to certain learners and especially girls.

 The danger of the abstract is to devaluing more bottom up approach to coding which has been popularly expressed as a craft approach, getting close to the materials.
 An approach which has a lot of value in many professions and has been behind many scientific break-throughs.
+For someone like myself, who taught themselves how to code, it is really encouraging to read this.

-For someone like myself, self taught, it is liberating reading.
+THIS BIT ON KOLB IS PERHAPS OVERKILL?

 These kinds of abstract concepts and and concrete experiences of them are part of a learning model called experiential learning which was make popular by Kolb.